Curriculum Information

 Writing Intent Statement:

 Our children will be young writers, becoming articulate and imaginative communicators, well-equipped with the basic skills they need to express themselves effectively in written form.
-We want our children to view writing as a lifelong skill that we continue to develop whatever our age.
+We want our children to view writing as a lifelong skill that we continue to develop, whatever our age.

-Our children develop a genuine love of language and the written word, through a text-based approach which links closely to our reading curriculum.
+Our children will develop a genuine love of language and the written word, through a text-based approach which links closely to our reading curriculum.
 Children master the knowledge and skills required to choose and use the appropriate genre, form and formality.
 Children will write for a purpose and a variety of audiences to ensure they see themselves as real writers.
 We encourage children to take ownership of their writing, from initial ideas through organising, planning and editing to final publication if appropriate, and to mirror this process throughout the wider curriculum.

 Mathematics Intent statement: